Alabama restarts prep football in test of virus precautions

 While school and athletics officials said they were taking multiple precautions as dozens of games kick off across Alabama on Thursday night and Friday, some teams already have canceled games after players or coaches were infected during summer practice.

-“I’m just excited to watch our students, our coaches and administrators, spectators ... take an escape from the health challenges we all are facing and just enjoying life again,” he told a news conference this week.
+“I’m just excited to watch our students, our coaches and administrators, spectators ... take an escape from the health challenges we all are facing and just enjoying life again,” he told a news conference recently.

-But the coronavirus has infected more than 106,000 people in Alabama and killed at least 1,876, and reminders of the toll will be everywhere.
-Tape covers seats at some stadiums to keep fans spread apart; concessions options are limited in places and bands and cheerleaders may not travel to away games.
+The coronavirus has infected more than 106,000 people in Alabama and killed at least 1,876, and reminders of the toll will be everywhere.
+Tape covers seats at some stadiums to keep fans spread out; concessions options are limited in places and bands and cheerleaders may not travel to away games.

 While schools in Utah already have staged games, 16 states including California and Illinois are not playing prep football at all this fall, according to the National Federations of State High School Associations.
-Others are playing with altered schedules or new rules for the pandemic.
+Others are playing with altered schedules or new pandemic rules.

 In rural Chilton County at Thorsby, fans were supposed to wear a mask to enter and stay at least 6 feet (2 meters) apart once inside the gate.
 Thorsby only has five police and school staffs are small, leaving personal responsibility as the main enforcer.

-“Once people come inside they're adults and we expect them to act like adults,” said Principal Corey Clements.

-The schools are in neighboring farming towns that lie along U.S. 31 about 50 miles (80 kilometers) south of Birmingham, and Clements expects paid attendance of at least 1,000 people, the equivalent of about half of Thorsby's population.
-Extra bleachers are being brought in for the anticipated crowd.
+The schools are in neighboring farming towns that lie along U.S. 31 about 50 miles (80 kilometers) south of Birmingham, and Clements expected paid attendance of at least 1,000 people, the equivalent of about half of Thorsby's population.

-But firefighters, police and other city workers already have been sickened by the virus, and a pharmacy in Jemison temporarily shut down after a worker was infected.
+But firefighters, police and other city workers already have been sickened, and a pharmacy in Jemison temporarily shut down after a worker was infected.
 Thorsby Mayor Robert Hight fears a fresh outbreak if people don't take the threat seriously.

 “They’ve got their guides that they’re going by, but I don’t know how it’s going to go.
 I hope they use common sense,” said Hight.
 His college-age son had a mild case of COVID-19 as it surged in the area following July 4 parties at a nearby lake.

 The state granted approval for fans to attend games but left it up to local school districts to set rules for limiting the spread of the virus.
 Some systems limited stadium capacity to as little as 25% of normal and encouraged electronic tickets.
-Others, like Thorsby, did not cut capacity but are requiring masks and asking people to stay apart.
+Others, like Thorsby, did not cut capacity but required masks and asked people to stay apart.

 But Dr. Ellen Eaton, an infectious disease specialist with the University of Alabama at Birmingham, said the football action on the field might not be as risky for transmitting the virus as activities commonly associated with the season.